“What fits your busy schedule better, exercising one hour a day or being dead 24 hours a day?”

 - Sneak into the gym if you can during your lunch period.

 For your 30-60 min lunch break, you can do a few low-intensity exercises like squats, single-leg squats, triceps or biceps dips, or seated bicycle crunches at the gym.
 If you’re working from home, do 10-15 minutes of exercise during your breaks at least twice a day.

 - Release extra weight with these after-work exercises.

 Let plyometrics be your new best friend.
-You can do some high knees jumps while waiting for your soup to boil or jumping jacks while looking at insta-stories.
+You can do some high knees jumps while waiting for your soup to boil or jumping jacks while looking at Instagram stories.

 - Ditch the lift

 Going for a meeting on the 2nd floor, use the staircase instead of the lift/elevator.
 This can be a low-intensity exercise that works almost all your muscles.
 When done frequently, you can start seeing results like being alert or even losing weight.

 Utilize any opportunity to walk around.
-Walk your dog in the morning or on weekends, walk to the bus/train station, walk to the grocery store, walk during your lunch hour or in the evening, walk during your breaks, to your car (park a little far).
+Walk your dog in the morning or on weekends, walk to the bus/train station, walk to the grocery store, walk during your lunch hour or in the evening, walk during your breaks, or to your car (park a little far).
 Just walk.
 Aim for about 30 minutes a day.

 - Do exercise every time you go to the bathroom!

 You can start with five-wall push-ups, squats, and walking lunges every time you go to the bathroom and progress with time.

 - Catch up on your favorite show while killing some fats (10 mins).

 These super quick 10-minute routines are great to do during movie breaks or when waiting for the next episode to start.
 You can do squats, mountain climbers push-ups, and burpees.
-You can always increase your reps as time goes and you’ll be good to go.
+You can always increase your reps as time passes and you’ll be ready.

 Remember, fitness is a journey.
 If you want to look good and be healthy, decide and start today!